ferrolho/feup-sdis/cloud-canvas/docs/proposal_t1g05.md

 ### Scalability

 The application should scale with ease: a similar performance should be achieved, whether 1 or 1000 users are in the room.
+The group considers this will come as a good consequence of the architecture improvement descrived in the previous topic.

 ### Consistency